Knative is a platform for running serverless workloads on Kubernetes. This guide will show you how to run basic Knative workloads in gVisor.

 data:

-After you have set the Runtime Class feature flag you can now create Knative
+After you have set the Runtime Class deployment config you can now create Knative Service.

 cat <<EOF | kubectl apply -f -